 - Co-chaired the ABF fund to create the foundation’s first endowed research chair for diversity and law

-Jimmy received his J.D. from Stanford Law School, where he served on the Stanford Law Review.
+Jimmy received his J.D. from Stanford Law School in 1971, where he served on the Stanford Law Review.
+He received a B.A. from University of Oklahoma in 1968.

 *Crowe & Dunlevy has no input in the rating methodologies used by Best Lawyers, Chambers USA, Benchmark Litigation or Oklahoma Super Lawyers.